 He is an eight-time Emmy award winner as well as a recipient of the prestigious duPont-Columbia Award for reporting he did in Haiti.
 In addition, Michael has been honored with the Silver Circle award from the Suncoast Chapter of NATAS (the Emmy organization) for more than 25 years of outstanding work in South Florida broadcasting.

-Michael began his TV career up the road in Ft.
-Pierce at WTVX.
-This is not his first time working for Scripps, as he spent two years as a reporter for our Cincinnati station, WCPO.
+Michael began his TV career up the road in Fort Pierce at WTVX.
+This is not his first time working for Scripps, as he spent two years as a reporter for Cincinnati station WCPO.

 Michael is University of Florida graduate.
 He is married with three daughters.